aisecuritybook/aisecuritybook.github.io/README.md

-# This is the online version of book *Artificial Intelligence: Data and Model Security*
+# This is the online version of the following book
+## *Artificial Intelligence: Data and Model Security*